Testing emergent gravity with mass densities of galaxy clusters: Introduction

 Given the observational signature of the gas content as the dominant baryonic component in clusters, as well as the observational signature of the spacetime metric through lensing, galaxy clusters provide a rare opportunity to test EG's predictions.
-However, the current model proposed in \cite{Verlinde:2016toy} makes some important simplifying assumptions, such as that objects need to be spherically symmetrical, isolated, and dynamically ``relaxed''.
-In addition to that, \cite{Verlinde:2016toy} assumes that the universe is totally dominated by the dark energy which implies that Hubble parameter $H(z)$ is a constant.
-Working in a small redshift regime is a good approximation to this assumption as it implies small changes to the Hubble parameter, which makes it close to being constant, as well as adds negligible corrections to the measurements due to the small change in the cosmological evolution.
-The real galaxy clusters which are used in the current work fit well into these assumptions as we do not include merging systems in our sample, such as the Bullet cluster, and clusters with high redshifts.
-Moreover, we assume that the gravitational potential in the EG framework affects the pathway of photons the same way as it is affected in GR.
+However, the current model proposed in \citet{Verlinde:2016toy} makes some important simplifying assumptions, such as that objects need to be spherically symmetrical, isolated, and dynamically ``relaxed''.
+In addition to that, \citet{Verlinde:2016toy} assumes that the universe is totally dominated by the dark energy and that implies that Hubble parameter $H(z)$ is a constant.
+Working in a small redshift regime is a good approximation to this assumption as it implies small changes to the Hubble parameter, which makes it to be approximately constant, as well as adds negligible corrections to the measurements due to the small change in the cosmological evolution.
+The real galaxy clusters which are used in the current work fit well into these assumptions as we do not include in our sample merging systems such as the Bullet cluster, and clusters with high redshifts.

+Some progress has been done in testing the EG model using galaxy clusters. \citet{Nieuwenhuizen:2016uxv} tested emergent gravity with strong and weak lensing data of Abell $1689$ cluster (a part of our data sample) and showed that EG fits the data well only with inclusion of neutrinos. \citet{Ettori:2018tus} analyzed 13 clusters with reconstructed hydrostatic mass profiles and in $0.047-0.091$ redshift range and concluded that EG provides overall better fit in comparison with MOND, especially at $\sim R_{500}$ where emergent gravity mass prediction matches hydrostatic mass measurements.

+Our goal is to conduct a thorough analysis of all the available in the literature galaxy clusters data.
+We analyze $23$ clusters which cover a wide redshift range ($0.077-0.289$) in an extended radial range ($0.1R_{200}-2R_{200}$).
+Utilization of this number of clusters helps us to mitigate sample variance, which is a dominant systematic error unaddressed in \citet{Nieuwenhuizen:2016uxv}.
+In contrast to \citet{Ettori:2018tus}, where only weak lensing uncertainties were analyzed, we include in our analysis systematic uncertainties on the x-ray and weak lensing observables, including biases and additional scatter from the weak lensing inferred total mass profile shapes, biases from x-ray inferred baryon profile shapes, as well as stellar mass contributions and cosmology (via the Hubble parameter).

+Moreover, our cluster sample does not have issues that data of \citet{Nieuwenhuizen:2016uxv, Ettori:2018tus} possess: 13 clusters from \citet{Ettori:2018tus} have hydrostatic bias due to nonthermal pressure sources and cluster Abell $1689$ has discrepancy between mass estimates based on the x-ray data and on the gravitational lensing \citep{Broadhurst:2004bi} and it was shown by \citet{Sereno:2011fy} that Abell $1689$ has an orientation bias and the discrepancy could be resolved by dropping spherical symmetry assumption used in deriving weak lensing mass (as it was mentioned above, spherical symmetry is one of the key requirements of the EG model).